 I recommend to visit the Petronas Towers at day and night time – seriously, these towers are amazing.
 There is only one building which I adore more than the Twin Towers (click here to find out which building it is).

 These two buildings are beyond beautiful and made me stand in awe in front of it – since I was in KL for about 10 days I had the chance t see them quite often – and they never disappointed – it does not surprise that the twin towers are the main tourist attractions in Kuala Lumpur.

 #2 Pass the Petronas Bridge

 Pass the Petronas Bridge – okay, to be honest, I did not do it.
-I was in KL for 1 week but waited until my last day to visit and pass the bridge (keeping the best for last is not always a great idea).
+I was in KL for 1 week but waited until my last day to visit and pass the bridge.
+Spoiler: Keeping the best for last is not always a great idea.

-It was a Monday, and it turned out it is closed on Mondays (this was in 2015), so check the opening hours before you make plans – though it might not be the best activity in Kuala Lumpur for those being scared of heights it is something that is still on my bucket list.
+It turned out it is closed on Mondays (this was in 2015), so check the opening hours before you make plans – though it might not be the best activity in Kuala Lumpur for those being scared of heights it is something that is still on my bucket list.

 However, I was really bummed and wish, I had crossed the bridge, so it is my #2 top thing to do in Kuala Lumpur in 1 day (so if you visit for a layover or just a 1-day trip, add it to your Kuala Lumpur itinerary).